-In our Editorial of 15 April 2000 -- Biodiversity and CO2 -- we suggest that "the elevated levels of primary production that elevated levels of CO2 induce in earth's plants provide the basis for greater populations of herbivores."
-That this indeed is likely to be the case is further suggested by the review of plant-animal interactions in 51 terrestrial ecosystems conducted by McNaughton et al. (1989), who determined that the biomass of terrestrial herbivores is a strongly increasing function of aboveground primary production.
+In our Editorial of 15 April 2000 -- Biodiversity and CO2 -- we suggested that "the elevated levels of primary production that elevated levels of CO2 induce in earth's plants provide the basis for greater populations of herbivores."
+That this is likely to be the case is further suggested by the review of plant-animal interactions in 51 terrestrial ecosystems conducted by McNaughton et al. (1989), who determined that the biomass of terrestrial herbivores is a strongly increasing function of aboveground primary production.
 It is also supported by the review of Cyr and Pace (1993), who found that the herbivore biomass of aquatic habitats likewise increases in response to increases in marine and freshwater vegetative productivity.

 References